arnabgcp/bookstore-springboot/README.md

 # Modern Application architecture

 This is modernized version of Bookstore application.
-We have further documented required steps below to provision this architecture on your own GCP project.
+We have further documented required steps in the [overview](#overview) section to provision this architecture on your own GCP project.

 Below GitHub Accounts are the contributers of this architecture.